 Fragile X syndrome can cause mild-to-severe intellectual and developmental disabilities.
 Some people also experience social and behavioral problems.

 Fragile X syndrome usually causes moderate intellectual disability in males and mild or no intellectual disability in females.
-Intellectual disability refers to limitations in cognitive functioning and learning abilities that affect children under the age of 18 years.
+Intellectual disability refers to limitations in cognitive functioning and learning abilities that

 People with fragile X syndrome may experience the following symptoms: